pcklee123/AI-Nuclear-Fusion-2022/README.md

     - F=q(E+vxB)+rv w
     - here r is negative when there is energy loss and positive when there is energy gain

-- to get more performance, you might want to recompile the libraries used for example to install fftw3 recompiled with OMP enabled:
+- to get more performance, you might want to recompile the libraries used. for example to install fftw3 recompiled with OMP enabled:
 > wget https://www.fftw.org/fftw-3.3.10.tar.gz
 > tar xvzf fftw-3.3.10.tar.gz
 > cd fftw-3.3.10/